Command Line Tool

 go install goa.design/goa/v3/cmd/goa@latest

-)goa gen <design-package-import-path> [-o <output-dir>]
+goa gen <design-package-import-path> [-o <output-dir>]

-command is the primary tool for code generation in Goa.
+The goa gen command is the primary tool for code generation in Goa.
 When run,

 it processes your design package and generates the complete implementation code

 for your services.
-It recreates the entire gen/
+It recreates the entire gen/ directory from scratch,

 ensuring all generated code stays in sync with your design.
 You should run this